 The second is By Candlelight by Ziggy Schutz.
 Zoe is a young adult who passes away after a long illness.
 A ghost, who Zoe names Clotho, shows up to help Zoe finish any last tasks, such as comforting her family.
 As Zoe stays on Earth longer than Clotho wants her to, their relationship starts to change.
 This is a gorgeous story, so well crafted, I can’t possibly say enough good things about it.
 I especially love how Zoe uses a gender-neutral pronoun for the ghost until she gets more information.
 Diversity notes: Both Zoe and Clotho are women of color.
 (2) Schutz is queer, using she/her or he/him pronouns.

-Black Magic Glitterbomb by Sage C. Holloway (out of print due to publisher closure, will update when it’s available again! / Goodreads)
+Black Magic Glitterbomb by Sage C. Holloway (out of print as of August 2019, I’ll update this when it’s republished / Goodreads)

 Black Magic Glitterbomb is NOT a metaphor but an actual thing, and also there are evil cupcakes in this novella, so I’m not REALLY sure I need to say more.
 In case that’s not enough to sell you, though… This story begins when Benji Seung, a Korean-American dark magician with slightly more ethics than his colleagues, begrudgingly takes in Kit, a homeless younger man who was about to get murdered by dark(er) wizards.
 Kit is the upbeat practicality to Benji’s grumpy pessimism (he’s probably my favorite cranky guy in all of romance), and Benji can’t resist feeling… something… for his new ward.
 Something he might want to explore, maybe possibly, if they weren’t so busy avoiding the people who are trying to KILL THEM.